cpressey/Nested-Modal-Transducers/README.md

 Redux defines a standard way to combine multiple reducers into a single reducer.
-This standard way is not the only way to compose reducers, but it establishes a pattern and a practice.
+This standard way is not the only way to compose reducers, and in many contexts it is probably not the "best" way either, but it establishes a pattern and a practice.

 The analogous thing here is combining transducers.
 But there is an important difference from reducers: insofar as the order of effects